sillysimon/nixos-config/Readme.md

 # NixOS configuration

+**This is a branch for an old version of nixos, the most up to date one will always be in main**

 This repository houses all my NixOS configurations as a backup.
 I just started so some things may not be correct.

 ## Structure